 I chose this cake, a dacquoise hazelnuts cake with white chocolate mousse and a strawberry and pistachios insertion in the middle, because the cake was supposed to be frozen overnight and decorated the same day with the audition.

 Waiting for many hours in line, would give the cake the right consistency and also would be safe for eating.

 I chose the recipe from Ana Consulea’s repertoire, a famous Romanian pastry chef I met last year while on vacation in Bucharest.
 I had the honor to met her and work in her kitchen for 3 days, where I learned lots of new things.

 I made the cake once and noticed few issues with it.
 Here is the first version of it.

 The top of the cake is not very smooth, but not bad overall.

 The layers inside the cake looked like this:

-The only problem was that the cake was kind of melting and the glaze on top was runny, sign that it needed more gelatin.
+The only problem was that the cake was melting, and the glaze on top was runny, a sign that it needed more gelatin.

 I was nervous about getting to the audition with a cake that would not hold together, so I contacted Ana Consulea and asked her about the recipe.

 She was extremely helpful and gave me lots of tips on how to succeed with it.